Transport in Uzbekistan: Highways

+Highway classification

+The highways in Uzbekistan are divided into three groups based on the level of their significance whose names differ by a prefix on their code.
+On July 2024, in a cabinet ruling, the Soviet-era highway numbers were retained for "roads of international significance", but the road numbering was overhauled for "roads of state significance" and "roads of local significance".

+This superceded and annulled an earlier cabinet ruling from August 2010, which affirmed and documented the same 3 levels of roadway, but retaining the codes from the Soviet era.

+Below are the "highways of international significance", with a prefix "M" or "A", inheritted from the Soviet road network.

+The total length of these roads is 3,833 km.

+The next level of roadways in Uzbekistan are "roads of state significance" (davlat ahamiyatiga molik avtomobil yoʻllari), their codes consisting of 3 digints, and being designated with a prefix "D" (for davlat, meaning "state").
+These roads are designated from D001 to D240, with branches and variants being labelled using miniscule latin letters, e.g. "D025e" (862nd km of M39 — Chinoz).
+The total length of these roads is 14,316 km.

+The next level of roadways are "roads of local significance", numbered at a region (viloyat) level.
+For these types of roads, their codes consist of 3 digits, and they're designated with a prefix "##V" (a two digit number desingating the region, same codes as those for Uzbek license plates, followed by "V" for viloyat).
+For example "70V001" is located in Qashqadaryo Region, and designates Qashqadaryo Ring Road. (license plates of Qashqadaryo Region have codes 70 to 74).
+Branches and variants are also labelled using miniscule latin letters, e.g. "70V078a" (3rd km of D148 — Shahrisabz).
+The total length of these roads is 24,222 km.

 Ports and waterways

 Double landlocked Uzbekistan has no seaports.
 Its main river port is Termez on the Amu Darya river.
 Although Termez lacks modern facilities and has a shortage of spare parts, activity there has increased as conditions in neighboring Afghanistan have stabilized.
 Termez has been an important transfer point for humanitarian supplies entering Afghanistan.

 Uzbekistan has 1100 km of inland waterways.
 Since the mid-1990s, commercial travel on Uzbekistan's portion of the Amu Darya has been reduced because of low water levels.

 Pipelines

 As of 2010, Uzbekistan had 10253 km of natural gas pipelines, 868 km of oil pipelines, and 33 km of pipelines for refined products.

 Airports

 As of 2012, Uzbekistan has 53 airports.
 33 of them have paved runways, six of which had runways longer than 3000 m.
-The largest of them, Tashkent International Airport, is linked with European and Middle Eastern cities by direct flights of Aeroflot, Lufthansa, and Turkish Airlines, and with New York and Los Angeles via connecting flights through Moscow.
+The largest of them, Tashkent International Airport, is linked with European and Middle Eastern cities by direct flights of Aeroflot, Lufthansa, and Turkish Airlines.
 The national airline, Uzbek Havo Yollari (Uzbekistan Airlines), flies mainly within the former Soviet Union.

 In August 2010, Hanjin Group, the parent of Korean Airlines, opened a new cargo terminal at Navoi, which will become a cargo hub with regular Incheon-Navoi-Milan flights.